Osteopathic medicine in the United States: Rapid expansion

-As the number of osteopathic schools has increased, the debate over distinctiveness has often seen the leadership of the American Osteopathic Association at odds with the community of osteopathic physicians.
+As the number of osteopathic schools has increased, the debate over distinctiveness has often left the leadership of the American Osteopathic Association at odds with the osteopathic physician community.

 Within the osteopathic community, the growth is drawing attention to the identity crisis faced by [the profession].
 While osteopathic leaders emphasize osteopaths' unique identity, many osteopaths would rather not draw attention to their uniqueness.